anth12/inner-fire/_adventures/learn-navigation-skills.md

 P﻿rice includes instruction, maps and compasses.

 Please bring your own lunch and snacks.
 Come equipped for a day on the fells with sturdy boots, wet weather gear, warm clothes and poles if helpful.
+A certain degree of fitness will make the day more enjoyable but we won't be moving fast.
+Allow for a day of @10km with an ascent of 500-700m.

 I﻿f the weather is inclement we will meet at a cafe or pub to begin and end the day so please bring some money for a brew or pint.
 Our exact meeting point may vary according to the weather but will be at, or close to, Tebay, Sedbergh or Ravenstonedale in Cumbria.